Ted1166/onchain-subscriptions/README.md

-# SubBase — Onchain Subscriptions for Creators
+# SubVault — Onchain Subscriptions for Creators

 [![Base Ecosystem](https://img.shields.io/badge/Base-Onchain-green)](https://base.org)

 ## 💳 Overview

-**SubBase** is an onchain subscription platform that allows creators (artists, writers, streamers, developers) to monetize their content directly on Base.
+**SubVault** is an onchain subscription platform that allows creators (artists, writers, streamers, developers) to monetize their content directly on Base.
 Fans can subscribe using USDC or ETH through a **trustless, permissionless smart contract**, enabling recurring payments without intermediaries.

 Think of it like Patreon, but fully decentralized and fully transparent.